-Thus far, the Competition Board has consistently rejected all carve-out or hold-separate arrangements proposed by merging undertakings.
-Communiqué No. 2010/4 provides that a transaction is deemed to be 'realised' (ie, closed) 'on the date when the change in control occurs'.
+To date, the Competition Board has consistently rejected all carve-out or hold-separate arrangements proposed by merging undertakings.
+Communiqué No. 2010/4 provides that a transaction is deemed to be realised (ie, closed) on the date when the change in control occurs.

-Although the wording allows some room to speculate that carve-out or hold-separate arrangements are allowed, it remains to be seen whether the Competition Authority will interpret this provision in such a way.
-Thus far, it has been consistently rejected by the Competition Board, arguing that a closing is sufficient for the suspension violation fine to be imposed and that a further analysis of whether change in control actually took effect in Turkey is unwarranted.
+Although the wording allows some room to speculate that carve-out and hold-separate arrangements are allowed, it remains to be seen whether the Competition Authority will interpret this provision in such a way.
+To date, it has been consistently rejected by the Competition Board, arguing that a closing is sufficient for the suspension violation fine to be imposed and that a further analysis of whether change in control actually took effect in Turkey is unwarranted.

-The Competition Authority publishes the notified transactions on its official website (www.rekabet.gov.tr), with only the names of the parties and their areas of commercial activity.
+The Competition Authority publishes the notified transactions on its official website, with only the names of the parties and their areas of commercial activity.
 To that end, once notified to the Competition Authority, the existence of a transaction will no longer be a confidential matter.